 “I would only consider those with the most robust balance sheets like XOM and CVX in the US.
 Exxon and Chevron could stand to pick up lots of production assets at bargain-basement prices over the coming months as the number of bankruptcies rises in the oil and gas sectors.
 Both companies pay substantial dividends and have yet to cut or eliminate payments to shareholders.
 XOM and CVX are the two leading US integrated oil companies.
 I would only purchase these companies during corrective periods using wide scales.”

 After buying the leading companies on weakness, I had taken profits on a scale-up basis.
-I continued to gently add to long position positions over the past weeks on price weakness through the Monday, August 23 low.
+I added to long position positions over the past months during periods of price weakness but did no buying over the past week.

-The spread between Brent and WTI crude oil futures in November moved higher to the $3.98 per barrel level with a premium for Brent on September 15, up 83.0 cents since the previous report.
+The spread between Brent and WTI crude oil futures in March moved lower the $2.66 per barrel level with a premium for Brent on January 12, down 71.0 cents since the previous report.
 The Brent premium tends to move higher during bullish periods in the oil market and vice versa.
 However, in the first months of 2020, it was the carnage in the price of WTI futures that drove the spread to higher levels.
 Brent crude can travel by ocean vessel to consumers around the globe, while WTI is a landlocked crude oil.
 The lack of storage capacity was responsible for the price action in the spread and outright prices in late April 2020 that took nearby NYMEX futures into negative territory.
 Meanwhile, any problems with Iran could cause the Brent premium to spike higher.
 The US failure in Afghanistan could have an impact in the Middle East, which would cause increased volatility in the oil futures arena.

 A decline in US production could cause significant volatility in the Brent-WTI spread.
 Before 2010, WTI often traded at a $2 to $4 premium to Brent.
 The WTI grade has a lower sulfur content making it the preferable crude oil for processing into gasoline, the world’s most ubiquitous fuel.
 If US output continues to decline significantly and demand returns to the market, we could see it impact the Brent-WTI differential and cause periods where WTI returns to a premium to the Brent, which is better suited for refining into distillate products.
 The spread also reflects the political risk in the Middle East as the region uses the Brent price for its output.
 The USO and BNO ETF products replicate the short-term price action in WTI and Brent futures, respectively.